Graduate School of Arts and Sciences

 The examination may be restricted to a defense of the dissertation or may cover the whole field of the dissertation.
 The candidate will be notified by his or her program of responsibility for coverage prior to the examination.

-A report, signed by the dissertation examining committee, certifying the candidate's successful performance at the final oral examination, will be submitted to the Office of the University Registrar.
+The Ph.D.
+Dissertation Defense Form is to be brought to the student’s defense and signed by the dissertation examining committee, certifying the candidate's successful performance at the final oral examination, will be submitted to the Office of the University Registrar.
+The committee will also specify on the Defense Form whether revisions to the dissertation are necessary before final acceptance.

 Deposit and Publication of Dissertation